 He is board member of Cuora Consulting, a students run consultancy with chapters in Italy and Luxembourg, which provides pro-bono services to non profits and social enterprises.
 Benedetto holds a Master in Management and a BBA from Bocconi University (Milan), and a Post Graduate Programme in Management from IIM Ahmedabad (India).

 Nicola is a Senior Associate at TSIC and a Partner at Endeavour Investments, an investment partnership based in London and Belfast.
 She is passionate about supporting charities and social enterprises to develop sustainable business plans and growth strategies, and has a particular interest in social investment.
-She was previously a Management Consultant at Deloitte and holds a CIMA Advanced Diploma in Management Accounting.
+She is a Chartered Global Management Accountant and was previously a Management Consultant at Deloitte.
 In her work with TSIC she focuses on supporting clients with strategic, financial and operational analysis and planning.

 Denise is a Research Fellow at BRAC Uganda, focused on BRAC’s Independent Evaluation and Research Cell, supporting integrating participatory approaches into evaluation and research to facilitate engagement from beneficiaries.
 She is a graduate in Integrated Studies from Athabasca University, and her dissertation looked at community ownership methods of global policy agendas such as the Millennium Development Goals.
 Having worked in East Africa for the past 5 years, her experiences include supporting a RCT addressing the intra-household effects of the MasterCard Foundation Scholarship for academically talented but economically disadvantaged secondary students in Uganda.
 Most recently she collaborated with the Qatar Foundation, co-authoring a paper addressing the underlying factors associated with failure of students to transition or dropout of secondary school in Uganda and Bangladesh.
 She is currently undertaking a MSc in Epidemiology at London School of Hygiene and Tropical Medicine, furthering her knowledge in the area of public health.